-Except for independently practicing LMHPs and a group of independently practicing LMHPs (non-roster staff), providers are placed on corrective action plans when overall scores are less than 80%.
-A referral to the MCO's appropriate department for potential Quality of Care Concerns (QOCC) and/or Fraud, Waste, and Abuse (FWA) would be required, if identified.
+With the exception of independently practicing LMHPs (non-roster staff), providers are placed on corrective action plans when overall scores are less than 80%.
+A referral to the MCO's appropriate department for potential QOCC and/or FWA would be required, if identified.
 For non-LMHPs, if referral made to SIU, once SIU case is closed, CAP must be completed.
 MCOs will still report providers who fail to score 80% in the appropriate tables of the LA358 report and supply a narrative accordingly in the Resolution description cell.
 For example, John Doe, LCSW, scored 78% and upon review of items missed there is no indication of FWA or QOCC.
 MCO educated John Doe on ways to improve those items missed, encouraged him to attend offered MCO trainings, and offered resources to aid him, if needed.
 No further action needed.
 Another example, Jane Doe, LPC, scored 52% and upon review, there were concerns identified within her documentation which resulted in a referral to either SIU/QOCC.
 No further action needed for SIU.
 QOCC outcomes will be reported on the appropriate tab of LA358.

 Subsequent reviews will be conducted by the MCOs though their corrective action plan process.
-Each MCO has their own unique process to handle corrective action plans.
-The CAP re-review will be completed by the MCO within a 6-to-9-month time frame.
+The CAP re-review will be completed by ACLA within a 6-to-9-month time frame.
 Exception to be made if providers are unable to be re-reviewed due to no identified claims during look back period and the MCO will refer the provider to be placed on priority list via the LA 358.
 MCO will report on a quarterly basis the progression of growth and/or lack thereof towards implementation of interventions made by provider placed on CAP until the time that re-review occurs by the original MCO or the time that the provider is placed on the priority list at which point the original MCO will note on LA358 that the provider has been reassigned to a different MCO for follow-up monitoring and is now closed.